jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 date: '2020-07-03'
 title: 'How to Learn Typescript Quickly'
 description: 'In the post, I show you everything you need to do to learn TypeScript quickly using the Fast Framework.'
-tagline: 'The only guide you need'
+tagline: 'Using the Fast Framework'
 published: true
 ---